-- The desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation; - The positive contribution that conservation of heritage assets can make to sustainable communities including their economic vitality; and - The desire of new development making a positive contribution to local character and distinctiveness'.
+- The desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation: - The positive contribution that conservation of heritage assets can make to sustainable communities including their economic vitality; and - The desire of new development making a positive contribution to local character and distinctiveness'.

 The proposal has been driven by the need to ensure the historic character of the listed buildings is preserved and enhanced and meets all current standards in a respectful manner towards the historic environment.
-In summary, the proposals will ensure the continued effective use and operation of the Long Stable and the Chalk Farm building.
+In summary, the proposals will promote the continued effective use and operation of the Long Stable and the Provender Store building as part of the Stables Market complex.